CHuanSite/SJD/README.md

 ## Weighting data sets by different weights

 Sometimes it is interesting to weigh data sets differently, to incorporate user's different views on it.
-The PJD package also has this option.
+The SJD package also has this option.

 ```R
 # Simulation the dataset